ibm-cloud-docs/containers/cs_encrypt.md

 Enable a Kubernetes [key management service (KMS) provider](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/){: external} such as [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-getting-started-tutorial){: external} to encrypt the Kubernetes secrets and etcd component of your Kubernetes master.
 {: shortdesc}

 To rotate your encryption key, repeat the [CLI](#kms_cli) or [console](#kms_ui) steps to enable KMS provider encryption with a new root key ID.
 The new root key is added to the cluster configuration along with the previous root key so that existing encrypted data is still protected.
+To encrypt your existing secrets with the new root key, you must rewrite the secrets.
 {: note}